open-learning-exchange/open-learning-exchange.github.io/pages/vi/vi-github-and-markdown.md

 * give the pull request a short and descriptive title (e.g. create YourUserName.md)
 * include the raw.githack link to your Markdown profile page in the pull request description
-* scroll down the page and verify you used at least 3-5 Markdown elements in your profile
+* scroll down the page and verify you used at least 5 **different** Markdown elements in your profile

 Finally, click "Create pull request" button and post the link to your github.io and profile pull request in the [gitter chat](https://gitter.im/open-learning-exchange/chat):